Hamas chief Haniyeh killed: Iran's Revolutionary Guards – DW – 07/31/2024

 Iran's paramilitary Revolutionary Guard said early Wednesday that Hamas leader Ismail Haniyeh has been assassinated in Tehran.

+One of his bodyguards was also killed, it added.
+"The cause is under investigation and will be announced soon."

-The Islamist militant group Hamas said in a statement that Haniyeh was killed after he attended the inauguration of the new Iranian president.
+In a separate statement, the militant group Hamas said Haniyeh was killed after he attended the inauguration of the new Iranian president.

 This is a breaking news story... more to follow